Financial instruments and financial risk management

 |Financial instruments and financial risk management||

 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Company’s primary exposure to credit risk is on its cash and cash equivalents held in bank accounts.
 The majority of cash is deposited in bank accounts held with major financial institutions in Canada.
 As most of the Company’s cash is held by one financial institution there is a concentration of credit risk.
 This risk is managed by using major financial institutions that are high credit quality financial institutions as determined by rating agencies.
 The Company’s secondary exposure to risk is on its receivables.
-This risk is minimal as receivables consist primarily of interest receivable from the high credit quality financial institutions determined by rating agencies and refundable government goods and services taxes.
+This risk is minimal as receivables consist primarily of refundable government goods and services taxes and interest receivable from major financial institutions with high credit rating.

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company has a planning and budgeting process in place to help determine the funds required to support the Company’s normal operating requirements on an ongoing basis.
 The Company ensures that there are sufficient funds to meet its short-term business requirements, taking into account its anticipated cash flows from operations and its holdings of cash and cash equivalents.

-Historically, the Company’s source of funding has been shareholder loans and the issuance of equity securities for cash through private placements and public offerings.
+Historically, the Company’s source of funding has been shareholder loans and the issuance of equity securities for cash, primarily through private placements and public offerings.
 The Company’s access to financing is always uncertain.
 There can be no assurance of continued access to significant equity funding.

-The following is an analysis of the contractual maturities of the Company’s non-derivative financial liabilities as at September 30, 2019:
+The following is an analysis of the contractual maturities of the Company’s non-derivative financial liabilities as at December 31, 2020 and 2019.
+We have excluded derivative liabilities from the table because they are settled by shares.

 Foreign exchange risk